isomerpages/mti-cap/pages/For Business Owners.md

     <input type="checkbox" id="accordion5">
     <label for="accordion5">What support can I get to cope with rising costs? </label>
     <div>
       <p>The Government continues to extend support to businesses to defray operating costs.
-Read more here <insert link to downloadable infographic “Support for Businesses” under Resources>
+Read more <a href="https://go.gov.sg/469pwq">here</a>.
 				</p>

 <p>For a better understanding of the support available to grow your business, reach out to our SME Centres.
 Book a consultation [here](https://www.enterprisesg.gov.sg/non-financial-assistance/for-singapore-companies/network-of-partners/sme-centres/overview)